Flight Delay Compensation

 Delays less than three hours long.

-The arrival time is not when the wheels touch down on the runway, but when the plane is parked at the gate and the door is opened.
+The official time of arrival is not when the wheels touch down on the runway, but when the plane is parked at the gate and at least one door is open.

 This can sometimes be a difference of 15 minutes or more, so it’s important to be precise.